 People have used onion soup mix in so many different ways since the early 1940s.
 It’s just a dehydrated soup, but when you mix it with other things, oh boy!
 It’s so good!
 The aroma fills the house and if you use a crockpot, which takes hours, you’re going to be hungry all day!

 For this recipe, I like to use deer shoulder, the toughest parts of the deer hams, or any scrap pieces I have.
-The venison in the pot has been aged, so it’s not a bright red beautiful piece of meat, but trust me it’s amazing.
+I age my venison so it’s not a bright red beautiful piece of meat, but trust me it’s amazing.
 If you’d like to learn more about aging venison, please check out our Aging Venison page under the Tips for Tasty Venison menu or click here.